Lytack/Plasmagun/README.md

 2. **Humidity (%)**
    Shows the humidity level inside the chamber.
    - The lower the value, the louder the ignition sound.
    - If humidity is above ~80%, ignition may fail.
+   - During cooldown, humidity may rise up to 100% and then gradually decrease.

 3. **Distance (m)**
    Displays the measured distance in meters.
    - Maximum range: ~8 meters.

  ---